hanswillem/Blender_Add-on_Glitch_OBJ/README.md

 ![img](https://github.com/hanswillem/Blender_Add-on_Glitch_OBJ/blob/master/example_img.png)

-Install the add-on.
-Open a blend file with at least one model, and click on 'Glitch OBJ'.
+Download and install the add-on.
+Open a blend file with at least one mesh object, and click on 'Glitch OBJ'.
+That's it.